 No official definition

-For this reason, vendors can just paint a router bright red and calling a gaming machine for marketing purposes, like the case of the TP-Link above.
+For this reason, some vendors paint a router bright red and call it a gaming machine for marketing purposes, like the case of TP-Link above.

 And truth be told, you’ll experience many games the same no matter which router you use.

 But with games that require real-time interactions — all those qualified as online gaming these days — a router can play a significant role in your scores.

-Or on the flip side, your character might stand there to be blown into pieces by a grenade, despite how you have repeatedly ordered it to duck behind a wall while screaming angrily at the screen.
+Or, on the flip side, your character might stand there to be blown into pieces by a grenade, despite how you have repeatedly ordered it to duck behind a wall while screaming angrily at the screen.

 What ping means in gaming